psreek-ai/SiebelCRMSemanticSearch/docs/PROJECT_EVOLUTION_ROADMAP.md

 ### Key Principles

-1. **Oracle Autonomous Database is the non-negotiable foundation** - Every phase builds on it
+1. **Oracle 23ai Database is the non-negotiable foundation** - Every phase builds on it
 2. **Incremental value** - Each phase delivers independently
 3. **Backward compatible** - Old endpoints keep working
 4. **Data sovereignty** - All critical data stays in Oracle